 The directors are confident the Company is a going concern and have adequate resources to continue in operational existence for the foreseeable future.
-Despite underwriting services ceasing, the directors have been given assurance that operational support will continue to be provided to the Company from K2 Group Services Limited, a direct subsidiary of K2 Group Holdings Limited.
-In addition, support will be given to the Company to ensure all liabilities will be met as they fall due.
+Operational support is provided to the Company from K2 Group Services Limited, a direct subsidiary of K2 Group Holdings Limited.
 Both the UK parent company and ultimate parent company in the US have provided assurance that all group companies will be supported throughout.